Dyson Micro 1.5KG vs V8

 Dyson V8 hygienic system

-Dyson also improved its battery technology and nozzles, performing better than the older V6.
+Dyson also improved its battery technology and nozzles, which perform better than those of the older V6.

 The larger capacity battery helps it run longer (up to 41 minutes with suction-only tools).
-And the larger motor deep clean carpet decently.
+And the larger motor does a decent job of deep cleaning the carpet.

-There are different variants for the V8 aside from the Absolute model.
+There are various variants of the V8, aside from the Absolute model.

 These include the following: